 Update: February 2013: Twitter announced it has reduced some tweets to 117/118 characters due to a URL shortener.
 Full story here.

 Your profile is a short biography of you, people often decide whether to follow each other based on what is written in their profile.
 What does yours say about you?
 It’s not set in stone – you can edit your profile and photo at any time to reflect what your current job status is for example.
 You can also link to any websites such as your blog if you have one or your LinkedIn profile.

 If you are a company spokesperson, say this in your biog.
 Be clear whether views are written on behalf of your company or if they are your own.

-Updated November 2012: Had a great suggestion tweeted to me from @lmacstevens today who has asked me to remind readers that if you go to settings and tick the box under tweet privacy, you will in fact just be tweeting to yourself for a while.
+Updated November 2013: Had a great suggestion tweeted to me from @lmacstevens today who has asked me to remind readers that if you go to settings and tick the box under tweet privacy, you will in fact be tweeting to yourself.

 Locking tweets means you have to grant people permission to follow you (similar to friending on Facebook).
 Therefore people can’t decide whether to follow you based on the content you’re sharing as they can’t in fact see it.
 Some people have very good reasons for wanting to keep their tweets private, but be aware you will be talking to a brick wall as no one will be able to see what you’re writing, to know whether to request to follow you and start having conversations.